sharetribe/flex-sdk-js/docs/calling-the-api.md

-# Calling the API
+# Calling the Marketplace API

 ## API Endpoints

-The SDK provides direct mapping from API endpoints to SDK methods.
+The SDK provides direct mapping from Marketplace API endpoints to SDK methods.

 For example: